yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-03/lab/README.md

 * Do you need to nest?
 * You'll need to change the tests to work with promises instead of callbacks.

+#### Task 3: Use async/await to read 3 files
+* Make a copy of the reader.js library called `reader-async.js`
+* Make a copy of the reader.test.js library called `reader-async.test.js`
+* In this new file, convert the code you fixed in task 1 to use the async/await to read in 3 files instead of callbacks
+  * HINT: Use util.promisify() to make fs.readFile work like a promise so that you can await it ...
+* Do you need to nest?
+* You'll need to change the tests to work with async instead of callbacks/promises

 #### Testing
 * valid input params from the cli
 * handle errors (i.e. file not found) in a consistent way